-Our highly sought-after graduates work at the New York Times, Wall Street Journal, USA Today and news organizations in major markets across the world.
-They cover governors and presidents, big business, pro sports, celebrities and everything in between, all of which is integral to the communities in between.
+Our highly sought-after graduates work at the Washington Post, ESPN, Good Morning America and other news organizations in major markets throughout the country.
+They cover governors and presidents, big business, pro sports, celebrities and everything in between, all of which is integral to the communities they reach.
 Some win Pulitzer Prizes.
 Others go viral.
-All are part of a strong alumni network that keeps growing all the time.
+All are part of a strong alumni network that grows each year.

 Seniors cap off their college days in a state-of-the-art multimedia newsroom and produce all parts of a daily news report for our award-winning Carolina News and Reporter website.
-If you think it sounds like you'll be working for a major news company, you're right.
-And you'll be covering the most important stories in a state that likes to be in the spotlight.
+If you think it sounds like you'll be working for a local news outlet, you're right.
+And you'll be covering stories that matter to the people in our community.

-Whether you want to report in a big city or learn how to do it all in a small town, we help you find the place that’s right for you.
+Whether you want to report in a big city or in a small town, we help you find the place that’s right for you.
 Our students have been placed in internships with the likes of CNN, the Charlotte Business Journal, Stars and Stripes, The Today Show and with media outlets in their South Carolina home towns.
 It's all about learning new moves, and we're all about helping you get there.
 And these are just some of the many opportunities for our students.

 You'll learn how to tell stories across different media, write beautiful profiles and effective tweets, create useful infographics, use data to find more compelling stories, and edit on deadline.
 Your classes will prepare you to communicate clearly in the digital media landscape, whatever slice of it you choose to master.
 Learn more about the classes you will take as a journalism student in the university's academic bulletin.

 The Next Step